NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 The initial and final DEM can be inspected in ``stereo_gui``.
 The ``geodiff`` (:numref:`geodiff`) tool can be used to compare how much the DEM changed.

-The choices of parameters above are peculiar to this data set.
-Likely the smoothness weight could be decreased somewhat without introducing much noise.
+The choices of parameters above are peculiar to this data set, especially the smoothness weight.
+Making this smaller can result in artifacts, but if it is larger, it may blur the produced DEM too much.

 The initial DEM constraint was set rather high to ensure the DEM does not change much as result of SfS.
 The shadow threshold depends on the pixel values and can